 The Complaints Committee implements and co-ordinates all aspects of the complaints procedure.
 The Chairperson is independent of the BAPT Board.

-Student Membership which attracts a lower subscription rate than Full membership, is available to any person undertaking a training course validated by BAPT.
+Student members: Student Membership attracts a lower subscription rate than Full membership, and is available to any person undertaking a training course validated by BAPT.
+Students will not become eligible for entry on the BAPT Register of Play Therapists until they have completed their Play Therapy qualification.

-Becoming an Associate of BAPT is open to any person interested in the field of Play Therapy.
+Associate Members: Becoming an Associate member of BAPT is open to any person interested in the field of Play Therapy.
+BAPT Associates are not entitled to appear on the BAPT Register of Play Therapists.
 BAPT Associates receive

 The following documents and publications may be obtained or purchased from the BAPT administrative office: